-You can measure the success of digital marketing for Law Firms, whether it’s PPC or SEO, in various ways.
-It can be website traffic, unique visitors, bounce rate, CPC (Cost Per Click), CPA (Cost Per Acquisition), but in the end, it all boils down to conversions, and as a matter of fact, signed cases and new clients.
+You can measure the success of digital marketing for law firms, whether it’s PPC or SEO, in various ways.
+It can be website traffic, unique visitors, bounce rate, CPC (Cost Per Click), or CPA (Cost Per Acquisition).
+However, in the end, it all boils down to conversions; in other words, signed cases and new clients.

-Suppose you are familiar with our blog and follow our articles.
-In that case, you’ll be familiar with the fact that we’re trying to give our readers a 360 view of legal digital marketing and multiple different options for success.
-For example, we’ve talked about the opportunities your Law Firm can have with low bono marketing, how you can increase your caseload even on a budget, and content repurposing.
+I you are familiar with our blog and follow our articles, you’ll be familiar with the fact that we’re trying to give our readers a 360-degree view of legal digital marketing and the many different options for success.
+For example, we’ve talked about the opportunities your law firm can have with low bono marketing, how you can increase your caseload even on a budget, and the power of content repurposing.
 All these cover both SEO and PPC and can be applied in Spanish and English.
-Still, today we are coming up with even more added value, introducing the concept of CRO (Conversion Rate Optimization) and how you can combine it with your Law Firm’s digital marketing activities, creating a killer strategy.
+Today we are coming up with even more added value by introducing the concept of CRO (Conversion Rate Optimization) and how you can combine it with your law firm’s digital marketing activities, creating a killer strategy.

 Let’s start with the basics, as some readers might not be familiar with the meaning.
-CRO is the fundamental element that puts together all your Law Firm’s marketing initiatives, whether it’s inbound, outbound, SEO, or PPC.
-It’s the coordinated effort that allows you to increase your Law Firm’s conversion rate.
+CRO is the fundamental element that puts together all your law firm’s marketing initiatives, whether it’s inbound, outbound, SEO, or PPC.
+It’s a coordinated effort that allows you to increase your law firm’s conversion rate.
 How do you achieve that?
-Creating the desired calls to action puts them in prominent places, in other words, building the right environment for conversion.
-The CTA will be your choice and depends on several factors (among them demographics, campaign type, device, etc.), but it could be a phone call, a live chat session, or a webform submission.
+By creating the desired calls to action and putting them in prominent places; in other words, building the right environment for conversion.
+The CTA will be your choice and depends on several factors (among them demographics, campaign type, device, etc.), but it could be anything from a phone call to a live chat session to a webform submission.

 Fact: Conversion rate equals the number of conversions divided by the total number of visitors, multiplied by 100.